tigerrepository/tiger-openai-hackathon/README.md

 ### Python Environment

-Python version **3.9** needs to be installed on the local machine used for the hack.
-Refer to the instructions below to install Miniconda and create a Python 3.9 environment.
+Python version **3.10** needs to be installed on the local machine used for the hack.

 pyodbc==5.1.0